AltropInc/alt/doc/script/OutputFormatting.md

 *pi = 3.14*

-Formatters for strings include **Alignment Formatter** and **Apperance Formatter**:
+Formatters for strings include **Alignment Formatter** and **Appearance Formatter**:

 #### Alignment Formatter

-The following members are used for string aligments:
+The following members are used for string alignments:
 | name      | values  | Description                                                         |
 |:--------- |:------- |:-------------------------------------------------------------- |
 | start     |  char   | starting character in alignment            |